Tipser/slate/docs-v3/script/source/includes/_migration-guide.md

 # Migration guide

-Below is the list of all the HTML tags and JS calls that were available in Tipser Script 2.x that now have new counterparts in Tipser Script 3.x .
+Below is the list of all the backwards-incompatible changes between Tipser Script 2.x and 3.x.

-Migrating from 2.x to 3.x should be as simple as going through this list and replacing all the old calls in your code with the new ones, according to the instructions below.
+Migrating to 3.x should be as simple as going through this list and replacing all the old calls in your code with the new ones.

-## Components:
+### Components:

 **Tipser Script `initialize` function**